Ericarthurc/blog.wildwooddev.com/blog/wild-memo-2021-7-5.markdown

 Hey Wildwood Staff, I am excited to announce a cool new project I have been working on.
 As the IT guy around here, an important aspect of my job is to quickly and efficiently share new technological information that further develops a safe and working computer/network environment.
 I want to set every employee here up for success when it comes to working with our on-site networks and devices, but also your personal devices and home networks.

 Over the past couple of years, I have emailed out some ‘IT memos’ that target our computer work flow here and promote safer internet habits.
-But, these memos can get very long, it’s hard to explain everything in text form, and there isn’t a single location to look back as previous memos.
+But, these memos can get very long, it’s hard to explain everything in text form, and there isn’t a single location to look back at previous memos.

 ## The Solution